keyouk/ior-check/README.md

 To use the script:

--Download both files and save them in a folder of your choice -Create an alias that sources the .sh file and save.
+-Download both files and save them in a folder of your choice.
+Mine are both saved under ~/Documents/scripts.

+-Open the .sh file and make sure the cd command is taking you to the folder where your .csv file was saved.

+-Create an alias that sources the .sh file and save.
 For example:

 alias ior 'source ~/Documents/scripts/ior.sh'